Skip to Main Content Skip to Footer Content

 • Lean to the right toward the center console and set the passenger’s side view mirror so you can barely see the side of your car from this position.
 If your vehicle lacks remote mirror adjustment controls, you may need assistance to properly position the passenger’s side view mirror.

-Other Safety Measures
+Other Safety Measures to Consider When Adjusting Car Mirrors

 Along with adjusting the mirrors in your car or truck for the best possible visibility, don’t forget to:

-• Familiarize yourself with this new mirror setting.
+• Familiarize yourself with this new car mirror setting.
 If you’re accustomed to seeing a sliver of your car in each side view mirror while sitting straight, a more outward viewing angle may be disorienting at first.
 Park on the side of the road and watch how passing vehicles move through your rear and side view mirrors.
 When you’re ready, head out into traffic and put your new mirror settings to the test.

 • Look over your shoulder to check blind spots before changing lanes.
 After all, even properly adjusted mirrors can’t eliminate all blind spots.
-This safety precaution further reduces the chance of getting in an accident.
+This safety precaution further reduces the chance of getting into an accident.

 • Set the rear view mirror for nighttime driving.
-Manual mirrors have a tab at the bottom you can flip to dim the lights of the cars charging up behind you.
+Manual car mirrors have a tab at the bottom you can flip to dim the lights of the cars charging up behind you.
 Power mirrors enter nighttime mode automatically to help prevent headlights from blinding you while you drive.

-Driving Someone Else’s Car
+How to Adjust Car Mirrors When Driving Someone Else’s Car

+Knowing how to set car mirrors is important, even when it’s not your car.
 When you get behind the wheel of your friend’s car, don’t forget to:

 • Sit straight and adjust the rear view mirror.